Scala Play Continuous Integration#

 The demo Scala Play CI pipeline performs a build matrix with two parallel jobs, each running on a different version of Java.
 The build runs sbt and Gradle tasks.

-Project is using the following configuration.
-If you're new to Semaphore, we recommend going through the guided tour and linked documentation pages for more information
+The project uses the following configuration.
+If you're new to Semaphore, we recommend going through the guided tour and linked documentation pages for more information before you try the project.

 Run the demo Play project yourself#